MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 You can watch a video overview [here](https://www.youtube.com/watch?v=4akVBx2gmU0), and reference documentation is available [here](https://docs.microsoft.com/gaming/playfab/features/insights/insights/).

+**_Insights Management Commands_**

+Insights now has a series of [management commands](https://docs.microsoft.com/gaming/playfab/features/insights/explorer/management-commands) that allow you to gain a better understanding of your data environment.

 **_General availability of Multiplayer Servers and Party_**

 These services are now available to all PlayFab users!
 Read more about this announcment on our [blog](https://blog.playfab.com/blog/level-up-with-azure-playfab).